renovate-bot/zw/docs/getting_started/02_overview.md

 In this overview will cover basics for:

-- Oh My Zsh & Prezto,
+1. Oh My Zsh & Prezto
-- Completions,
+2. Completions
-- Turbo mode,
+3. Turbo mode
-- Ice-mods
+4. Ice modifiers

 ## Basic Plugin Loading {#basic-plugin-loading}